 Teaching assistantships are awarded on a competitive basis to outstanding graduate students at the time they are admitted to the program.
-Some additional teaching assistantships are available to students entering their second year.
+Some additional teaching assistantships may be available to students entering their second year.
 In their first year, TAs teach one composition course each quarter under the supervision of the Director of Expository Writing.
-In their second year, these students have the opportunity to teach the introductory course in their genre under the supervision of the Director of Creative Writing.
-Students must be admitted to the graduate program to be considered for a TA appointment, but incoming students are eligible to apply at the same time they submit their other application materials in January.
+In their second year, these students may have the opportunity to teach the introductory course in their genre under the supervision of the Director of Creative Writing.
+Students must be admitted to the graduate program to be considered for a TA appointment, but incoming students are eligible to apply at the same time they submit their other application materials.
 Teaching assistants earn a stipend plus a tuition waiver and student health, dental, and vision insurance.

 Grants and Prizes

-In addition to the Loren D. Milliman Scholarship which currently pays tuition and a stipend and the Edith K. Draham Scholarship which pays $4000, the program administers over half a dozen other scholarships and prizes for graduate and undergraduate students in creative writing.
-We also receive CW Program support from the Amazon Literary Partnership Award, which enables us to offer graduate student support as both fellowships and prizes.
+The program administers over half a dozen scholarships and prizes for graduate and undergraduate students in creative writing.
+We also have a long-standing relationship with the Amazon Literary Partnership, which enables us to offer graduate student support.

-Past MFA students have helped grade papers for undergraduate literature classes.
+MFA students may have the opportunity to grade papers for undergraduate classes.

 The GFIS is a resource offered by the UW Libraries to help graduate students locate funding oportunities for graduate school related expenses, including tuition, research, conference and research travel.
 Students can visit GFIS for drop-in hours, schedule individual appointments, or request information by e-mail.